Fastest journey4hr 39m

 Paris to Hendaye

 Direct TGVs to Hendaye depart from Paris Montparnasse station.
-Once beyond Bordeaux the train traverses the forested landscapes of Landes, eventually reaching the Atlantic coast at Biarritz.
+It is a journey of two halves: a fast dash from Paris to Bordeaux using the new high-speed line opened in July 2017, followed by a leisurely dawdle from Bordeaux to Hendaye.
+Beyond Bordeaux the train traverses the forested landscapes of Landes, eventually reaching the Atlantic coast at Biarritz.
 There are occasional glimpses of the sea (to the right) in the final 20 minutes of the journey to Hendaye.
-The direct trains from Paris to Hendaye all take under six hours for the journey of over 800 kilometres.
-These services run non-stop to Bordeaux and then make four additional stops between Bordeaux and Hendaye.
+The direct trains from Paris to Hendaye all take well under five hours for the journey of over 800 kilometres.
+These trains run non-stop to Bordeaux and then make four additional stops between Bordeaux and Hendaye.
+Occasional trains continue over the international bridge to terminate at Irun in Spain.
+If you are bound for Spain, and you are on a train which terminates at Hendaye, worry not!
+There is a very efficient tram service over the bridge.
+It takes just four or five minutes on the tram from Hendaye station to Irun station.